apache/arrow/docs/source/python/compute.rst

 PyArrow allows defining and registering custom compute functions.
 These functions can then be called from Python as well as C++ (and potentially any other implementation wrapping Arrow C++, such as the R ``arrow`` package) using their registered function name.

+UDF support is limited to scalar functions.
+A scalar function is a function which executes elementwise operations on arrays or scalars.
+In general, the output of a scalar function do not depend on the order of values in the arguments.
+Note that such functions have a rough correspondence to the functions used in SQL expressions.

 To register a UDF, a function name, function docs, input types and output type need to be defined.
 Using :func:`pyarrow.compute.register_scalar_function`,